-This draft Five-Year Strategic Plan is the beginning of a dialogue between the Native American Heritage Commission (NAHC or Commission), California Native American tribes, and stakeholders to decide the mission, principles, priorities, goals, objectives, and performance measures of the NAHC for the next five years and possibly beyond.
-How should the NAHC best use its expertise, limited staff, and limited resources - it's "torch," if you will - to light the "torches" of tribes, government agencies, developers, planners, archaeologists, and the public at large to protect cultural resources?
-The protection of cultural resources is at the core of what the NAHC does.
+This draft Five-Year Strategic Plan is the beginning of a dialogue between the Native American Heritage Commission (NAHC or Commission), California Native American tribes, and stakeholders to decide reflects the Commissioners' decision on the mission, principles, priorities, goals, objectives, and performance measures of the NAHC for the next five years and possibly beyond.
+It answers the question of Hhow should the NAHC best use its expertise, limited staff, and limited resources - it's "torch," if you will - to light the "torches" of tribes, government agencies, developers, planners, archaeologists, and the public at large to protect cultural resources.2 The protection of cultural resources is at the core of what the NAHC does.
 It is important because of all the damage that occurred to cultural resources before the advent of historic preservation and environmental review laws, the limited opportunities to prevent further damage to cultural resources, and, most of all, the fact that cultural resources, once destroyed, cannot be replaced.

+The Commission voted at its October 20, 2017 Commission meeting to circulate the first draft of this plan to tribes and stakeholders for comment and tribal consultation.
+No comments were received, nor were there any requests for tribal consultation.
 The dialogue resulting from this draft plan will guide NAHC Commissioners in deciding the NAHC's mission, vision, principles, priorities, goals, and objectives for the next five years and possibly beyond in lighting the torches of cultural resources protection under California's laws.

 Part Two of this draft plan is a discussion of where the NAHC stands today, a summary of previous assessments of the NAHC's strengths and weaknesses, a past mission statement, a past vision statement, and past principles, goals, and objectives.
-Part Two also discusses the results of a survey to determine what programs stakeholders would want revenue from a proposed special interest license plate to fund.
-Part Three proposes for consideration and dialogue what the NAHC staff has identified as the agency's current strengths and weaknesses.
-Part Four proposes for consideration and dialogue a proposed mission statement and principles.
-Part Five proposes for consideration and dialogue priorities, goals, and objectives.
-Part Six concludes with a recommendation for next steps.
+Part Two also discusses the results of a survey to determine what programs stakeholders would want revenue from a proposed special interest license plate to fund and what the Commission voted to use any special interest license plate revenue for.
+Part Three proposes for consideration and dialogue discusses what the NAHC staff has identified as the agency's current strengths and weaknesses.
+Part Four proposes for consideration and dialogue discusses a proposed the Commission's mission statement and principles.
+Part Five proposed for consideration and dialogue discusses the Commission's priorities, goals, and objectives.
+Part Six concludes with a proposed timetable for achieving the objections proposed. a recommendation for next steps.
 Part Seven, Appendix A, is a list of state statutes that incorporate or rely on the NAHC's tribal consultation list.
+Part Eight, Appendix B, includes the NAHC's current organization chart and an organization chart for a proposed agency reorganization.